nopsys/CogNOS/README.md

     VMMaker generateSqueakNOS64VM
     VMMaker generateSqueakNOSPlugins

 If asked about overwriting files, just answer yes.
 You can quit the image without saving.
-We are almost ready for the second step, but before building you must inform the project where several necessary building tools reside on your system.
-In most cases you will only need to copy the default configuration file:
+We are ready for the second step, to build everything:

-    cd ../../nopsys
-    cp compilation.conf.default compilation.conf

-In case you afterwards have any building problem the best option is to check is this file is properly configured for your system.
-Now, yes, we are ready to build:

     cd ../opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj